favonia/cloudflare-ddns/README.markdown

 ## 🕵️ Privacy

 By default, public IP addresses are obtained using [CloudFlare via DNS-over-HTTPS](https://developers.cloudflare.com/1.1.1.1/dns-over-https).
 This minimizes the impact on privacy because we are already using the CloudFlare API to update DNS records.
-You can also configure the tool to use [ipify](https://www.ipify.org) which, unlike the debugging interface, is fully documented.
+Moreover, if CloudFlare servers are not reachable, chances are you could not update DNS records anyways.
+You can also configure the tool to use [ipify](https://www.ipify.org), which claims not to log any visitor information.

 ## 🛡️ Security